 The Straddle Method

-It also requires that you’re able to stand comfortably in the water without battling a current or struggling to maintain your balance on an uneven lake bottom.
+The straddle method is useful if you’re launching from a beach or a shallow shoreline.
+It does require that you get your feet wet.
+You should be able to stand comfortably in the water without battling a current or struggling to maintain your balance on an uneven lake bottom.

 Once your kayak seat is directly underneath your hips, squat gently until your hips are settled into the seat.
-You’ll then need to bring your legs into the cockpit and re-adjust for comfort before you actually set out paddling.
+You’ll then need to bring your legs into the cockpit and re-adjust for comfort before you set out paddling.

 If you do have a paddle partner close by, you can ask him or her to help stabilize your kayak from the stern as you sit into it.

-It should be noted that this method is much easier when you’re paddling a sit on top kayak because you won’t have to bend your knees into your chest to get your legs into the smaller cockpit of a sit-inside kayak.
-So if you do have a sit inside, check out this next method!
+This method is much easier when you’re paddling a sit-on top kayak.
+You won’t have to bend your knees into your chest to get your legs into the smaller cockpit of a sit-inside kayak.

-The ‘Modified Straddle’ Method
+The Modified Straddle Method

 Then, you’ll want to set your paddle into the cockpit or secure it using the paddle park on the gunwale so that your hands are free.
 From here, stand on one side of your kayak with your hips facing away from your kayak.